DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 after the S.V.A. monthly

-meeting at the New York City Gay Community Center in Manhattan, NY.
+meeting at the Manhattan York City GLBT Community Centre in Manhattan, NY.

 Storme's proud godson AnDre Christie drove him in his car both ways!!